Kauffman bracket intertwiners and the volume conjecture: The volume conjecture for surface diffeomorphisms: periodic case

 because $\gamma_{\varphi}$ is injective.
 Thus we must have ${\rm{Trace}} \gamma_{\varphi}(\alpha_v) = -2$, which means $h_v = 1$.

-\begin{lmm} Let the surface be $S_{1,1}$, then Conjecture \ref{conj4.2} holds for $\varphi$ being $ $ or $ $. \end{lmm}
+\begin{lmm} Let the surface be $S_{1,1}$, then Conjecture \ref{conj4.2} holds for $\varphi$ being $ $ \\or $ $. \end{lmm}

-\begin{proof} We only prove the case when $\varphi = $, the other one is similar with this one.
-Let $\tau$ be the ideal triangulation in Figure \ref{fgggg3}, then $\varphi(\tau)$ is the following ideal triangulation in Figure \ref{fg55}.
+\begin{proof} We only prove the case when $\varphi = $ (the proof for the other one is similar with this one).
+Let $\tau$ be the ideal triangulation in Figure \ref{fgggg3}.
+Then $\varphi(\tau)$ is the following ideal triangulation in Figure \ref{fg55}.

 Thus from $\tau$ to $\varphi(\tau)$ is relabeling.
-Suppose the shear parameter for $\tau$ is $a^{\tau} = (a_1, a_2, a_3)$ ,then the shear parameter for $\varphi(\tau)$ is $a^{\varphi(\tau)} = (a_3, a_1, a_2)$.
+Suppose the shear parameter for $\tau$ is $a^{\tau} = (a_1, a_2, a_3)$, then the shear parameter for $\varphi(\tau)$ is $a^{\varphi(\tau)} = (a_3, a_1, a_2)$.
 From $a^{\tau} = a^{\varphi(\tau)}$, we get $a_1 = a_2 = a_3$.
 Since we also have $a_1^{2}a_2^{2}a_3^{2} = 1$ and $a_i\in\mathbb{R}_{>0}$, we have $a_1 = a_2 = a_3 = 1$.